%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %% and will need to use lualatex instead of pdflatex to compile the document.

-%% We will use luatex, polyglossia and fontspec for the compilation of the accepted version.
+%% We use luatex, polyglossia and fontspec for the compilation of the accepted version.

 %% Feel free to use any polyglossia command.